UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/data/pathways/README.md

 Set working directory to this folder, and then run the `cleanData.R` script file to clean and combine data for the subsequent analyses.

-Running the `sims.R` script file reruns our plausible range code, and produces a file called `fullmod.rds` that contains a finite mixture model that can be used to generate design points for these parameters.
+Running the `sims.R` script file reruns our plausible range code, and produces a file called `pathways.rds` that contains a finite mixture model that can be used to generate design points for these parameters.